37 Weeks Pregnant

 At 37 weeks pregnant, symptoms can be confused with signs of labor.
 Here’s what you might be feeling this week:

 - Stretch marks.
 Sorry, but new stretchies might appear on your 37 weeks pregnant belly and each week from here on out.
-Keep that body oil on hand and lather up when you can.
+Keep that body oil on hand and slather it on when you can.
 Also, keep drinking lots of water, even though you’re heading to the bathroom, oh, every two minutes.

 - Abdominal pressure.
-If baby has dropped down into your pelvis in anticipation of labor, he or she is putting increased pressure on your abdomen, which might make you feel some new aches and pains down below—and a greater urge to pee too!
+If baby has dropped down into your pelvis in anticipation of labor, they’re putting increased pressure on your abdomen, which might make you feel some new aches and pains down below—and a greater urge to pee too!

 - Contractions.
 At 37 weeks, cramping or contractions are to be expected.
-After all, you’re going to have a baby soon—your body’s ramping up!
+After all, you’re going to have a baby soon—your body is ramping up!
 You may find that your contractions go away if you sit or lie down.
-That means they’re Braxton Hicks—not real labor contractions.
-Make sure you stay hydrated, since dehydration could put you into early labor.
+That means they’re Braxton Hicks, not real labor contractions.

 - Nausea.
 An upset stomach is pretty typical almost any time during pregnancy.
 But now that you’re so close to your due date, it could be a sign you’ll go into labor soon.
 (Whoa!)
-If your nausea is severe—if you’re vomiting especially—tell your OB so he or she can rule out illness or a pregnancy complication such as HELLP or preeclampsia.
+If your nausea is severe—if you’re vomiting, especially—tell your OB so they can rule out illness or a pregnancy complication such as HELLP or preeclampsia.

-37 weeks pregnant is the perfect time to brush up on the signs of labor.
+When you’re 37 weeks pregnant, it’s the perfect time to brush up on the signs of labor.
 Each day, your likelihood of going into labor goes up, and who wants to be stuck in a car giving birth because they waited too long to get to the hospital?
 (We don’t mean to scare you—the chances you’ll give birth in a car are low.
 We just want you to be prepared.)